nats-io/nats-streaming-server/README.md

 Note that this is a soft limit.
 It is possible for the store to use more file descriptors than the given limit if the number of concurrent read/writes to different channels is more than the said limit.
 It is also understood that this may affect performance since files may need to be closed/re-opened as needed.

-### Store Interface

-Every store implementation follows the [Store interface](https://github.com/nats-io/nats-streaming-server/blob/master/stores/store.go).

-The main interace is the `Store` which the server will create a unique instance of.
-From a store, the server can add/delete clients, create/lookup channels, etc...

-Creating/looking up a channel will return a `ChannelStore`, which points to two other interfaces, the `SubStore` and `MsgStore`.
-These stores handle, for a given channel, subscriptions and messages respectiverly.

-If you wish to contribute to a new store type, your implementation must include all these interfaces.
-For stores that allow recovery (such as file store as opposed to memory store), there are additional structures that have been defined and that a store constructor should return.
-This allows the server to reconstruct its state on startup.

-The memory and the provided file store implementations both use a generic store implementation to avoid code duplication.
-When writing your own store implementation, you can do the same for APIs that don't need to do more than what the generic implementation provides.
-You can check [MemStore](https://github.com/nats-io/nats-streaming-server/blob/master/stores/memstore.go) and [FileStore](https://github.com/nats-io/nats-streaming-server/blob/master/stores/filestore.go) implementations for more details.

-## Building

-Building the NATS Streaming Server from source requires at least version 1.6 of Go, but we encourage the use of the latest stable release.
-Information on installation, including pre-built binaries, is available at http://golang.org/doc/install.
-Stable branches of operating system packagers provided by your OS vendor may not be sufficient.

-Run `go version` to see the version of Go which you have installed.

-Run `go build` inside the directory to build.

-Run `go test ./...` to run the unit regression tests.

-A successful build produces no messages and creates an executable called `nats-streaming-server` in the current directory.
-You can invoke that binary, with no options and no configuration file, to start a server with acceptable standalone defaults (no authentication, memory store).

-Run go help for more guidance, and visit http://golang.org/ for tutorials, presentations, references and more.

 ## Clients